Accessibility Tools

 Impact:

 We strive to ensure that our children make good progress and that by the end of each key stage, their attainment in core and foundation subjects is in line with or exceeding their age-related expectation.
 We measure this carefully using a range of assessment strategies to support teacher assessment.
-The majority of the assessment we carry out at ALTS is ‘formative assessment’.
-This is the ongoing assessment of how children are learning, undertaken by the teacher and supporting adults during the course of the learning process in each lesson and unit of work.
+The majority of the assessments we carry out at ALTS is ‘formative assessment’.
+This is the ongoing assessment of how children are learning, undertaken by the teacher and supporting adults, during the course of the learning process in each lesson and unit of work.
 This is an assessment for learning approach.
-We also carry out a ‘Cold Writing’ tasks in English and a ‘Check-in’ in Maths early on in the unit, to ascertain prior knowledge and where to pitch our teaching.
+We also carry out a ‘Cold Writing’ task in English and a ‘Check-in’ in Maths early on in the unit, to ascertain prior knowledge and where to pitch our teaching.
 At the end of a unit, children complete a ‘Hot Writing’ task in English and a ‘Check-out’ in Maths, to show their new learning and enable the teacher to identify any current gaps or misconceptions that may need addressing.

 Children are also encouraged to evaluate their own progress.
 Teachers conduct ongoing formative assessment and work with children to monitor progress before reporting, evaluating and identifying gaps in attainment with parents and school leaders.